-While most counselors are highly trained through their graduate programs, advanced trainings, and work experience, the world of mental health and wellness is as huge and complex as the human mind.
+Counselors are highly trained through their graduate programs, advanced trainings, and work experience but the world of mental health and wellness is as huge and complex as the human experience.
 For this reason, most counselors know the benefit of narrowing their focus and training to areas in which they feel passionate and highly effective.
-Below is a general review of my approach to the counseling relationship.
+Below is a general overview of my approach to the counseling relationship.
 You can read more about my specific specialties on their individual pages.

-I believe people have a strong drive towards wholeness and personal wellness.
+I believe people have a strong drive towards alignment and personal wellness.
 Our histories, contexts, and patterns of behavior may get in the way but ultimately we all seek to better understand the ways in which we can live a vibrant, fulfilling life.
 I use an integrative, holistic (whole-person) approach that acknowledges the importance of all areas of your life and of finding balance between them.
-The foundation of personal growth and lasting change happens when you can understand who you are in a deep way and to then know and take the actions that uphold your needs, values, and dreams.
+The foundation of personal growth and lasting change takes root when you can understand who you are in a deep way and to then know and take the actions that uphold your needs, values, and dreams.
 I think we all want to lead lives that are true to who we are and to be truly seen and appreciated for those choices by those we care about.

 Theory and Technique

-The tools I utilize will vary depending on your individual needs but below is a list of the primary views and styles I incorporate in counseling and a brief description of why they are important in my work.
+The tools I utilize will vary depending on your individual needs but below is a list of the approaches and styles I incorporate in counseling and a brief description of why they are important in my work.

 Existential Counseling - For me the greatest gift of an existential approach is its focus on how we make meaning of our experiences in the present and attend to all that the world presents to us.
 There is an emphasis on finding balance and in approaching some of the greatest human concerns gently but directly.